JREAM/config-sublime/README.md

 # config-sublime

-- Useful when setting up your text editor, or resetting it up!
+- Useful when setting up your text editor, or re-setting it up!
 - Feel free to fork or simply copy for yourself.

 ## Plugins
-The plugins file you have to install with the Sublime package manager by going to (https://packagecontrol.io/installation)[https://packagecontrol.io/installation].
-Then you press `CTRL + SHIFT + P` and type 'Inst' and you should see `Install Package`.
+The plugins file you have to install with the Sublime package manager by going to [https://packagecontrol.io/installation](https://packagecontrol.io/installation).
+Then you press <kbd>CTRL+SHIFT+P</kbd> and type <kbd>Inst</kbd> and you should see `Install Package`.

 ## User Settings
 You can copy my user settings if you like them.
 Anything prefixed with an `_` underscore means its not being used, that's because you can't comment in JSON so it's there incase you want to use it.